robgibbons/unchained/README.md

 ### Routes

-If you're building an app, you probably need to define some routes.
 In your main app directory, create the **urls.js** module.
 Route definitions are stored here as a simple dictionary (Object-literal), with keys defining routes, and values specifying desired controllers (views):

 ```javascript
 // urls.js